Data-Culpa/openclients/README.md

 * View value changes over time (min, max, avg)
 * Compare multiple time periods by manually selecting time offsets or keying on metadata or field data to select windows for comparison.

+### Updating the client library

+Upgrade in the normal way; with pip it's

+    pip install dataculpa-client --upgrade

+(Note that some systems may require you use pip3 for python3.)

 ### Questions?
 Feedback?